ollihoo/github-reader/README.md

 ### Start application

-* Application is the main file.
+* do gradle build
+* go into build/libs
+* do java -Dneo4j.password=[YOUR_PASSWORD] -jar github-reader-0.0.1-SNAPSHOT.jar

+For setting up the list of members, add
-* for setting members list, set -DgithubReaderService.membersResource=file://[YOUR_PATH]
+* the path to your members list, i.e. -DgithubReaderService.membersResource=file://[YOUR_PATH]
-* to get connection to your neo4j database, set password: -Dneo4j.password=[YOUR_PASSWORD]
-* set your access token by using -Dgithub.accessToken=[YOUR_ACCESS_TOKEN]
+* your access token by using -Dgithub.accessToken=[YOUR_ACCESS_TOKEN]

 ### Fill database